Westborough High School students show thanks by giving back

 By John Swinconeck, Contributing Writer

-Westborough — On Saturday morning, Nov.
-16, a perfect day for sleeping in, many Westborough High School students headed out into town determined to spend the day making a difference.
+Westborough — On Nov.
+16, a Saturday morning which was perfect for sleeping in, many Westborough High School (WHS) students instead headed out into town determined to spend the day making a difference.
 Clad in matching blue T-shirts, school volunteers headed out to various sites throughout Westborough as part of the National Honor Society’s Day of Thanksgiving.

-“We wanted our mission this year to have a big focus on community service,” said senior Addie Egan, 17, president of the National Honor Society (NHS).
+“We wanted our mission this year to have a big focus on community service,” said Addie Egan, 17, senior, president of the National Honor Society.

-According to Egan, students performed a variety of tasks, including raking for elderly and disabled, working with patients at Beaumont Rehabilitation, running programs for homeless families at the First United Methodist Church, clearing Charm Bracelet trails for the Boy Scouts and helping the DPW with various projects.
+Students performed a variety of tasks, including raking for elderly and disabled, working with patients at Beaumont Rehabilitation, running programs for homeless families at the First United Methodist Church, clearing Charm Bracelet trails for the Boy Scouts and helping the Department of Public Works with various projects, according to Egan.

-The project was about two months in the making, she explained.
-The NHS modeled the project after the Rangers Community Service Day, held in August.
+The project was about two months in the making.
+The NHS modeled the project after the Rangers Community Service Day, which was held in August.

-The day was open to all Westborough High School Students, and more than 100 signed up.
+The day was open to all WHS students, and more than 100 signed up, according to Egan.

 This was the first Day of Thanksgiving, and Egan said she hoped the event would become an annual occurrence.